angles-n-daemons/angles-n-daemons.github.io/content/posts/20230823-the-take-home-assignment.md

 Now if I review either of these projects, I likely wouldn't know much about the engineer than what they created.
 I wouldn't know how much time they spend on it or whether the framework of the question was familiar to them.
 I'd only know what I saw in front of me.

 The first project was extensive, clean, creative and beyond what I would expect candidates to hand in.
 The second project is incomplete, sloppy, and confusing - the result of a person cut short in the middle of building something many times smaller.
+The first contains nearly 1200 lines of significant code, the latter 81.
 If I were to judge the two, the first project is far better than the latter.

 On a level playing field, I'm more experienced and skilled now than I was at 1.5 years.
 A take-home project isn't a level playing field though.
 I'm not going to work 30 hours for a take home project, even though I see myself as many times more productive than I was then.